aerogear/graphback/docs/crud/relationships.md

 }
 ```

-This creates a relationship via a `userId` column in the `profile` table.
+This creates a unidirectional relationship via a `userId` column in the `profile` table.
 You can customize the key tracking the relationship with the `key` annotation:

 ```graphql
 """